EBARA Corporate Governance Basic Policy

 Taking into account the balance among Independent Directors, Inside Directors (non-executive) and Directors (serving concurrently as Executive Officers), the number of Independent Directors is determined to be at least one-third (1/3) of all the Directors, and the number of non-executive Directors accounts for a majority of all Directors.

-As of March 29, 2019, the Board of Directors comprises eleven (11) Directors, and seven (7) of whom are Independent Directors (including one (1) female), three (3) of whom are non-executive inside Directors and one (1) of whom is an executive Director.
+As of March 30, 2020, the Board of Directors comprises ten (10) Directors, and seven (7) of whom are Independent Directors (including two (2) females), two (2) of whom are non-executive Inside Directors and one (1) of whom is an Executive Director.
 Sakon Uda, an Independent Director, serves as Chairman of the Board of Directors.

 The Company is considering the appointment of Directors of foreign nationality in the future from the standpoint of diversity.